 Cons:

-- 95 oz tank capacity may still require occasional emptying if continuous drainage isn’t used.
+- The 95 oz tank may still need regular emptying without continuous drainage.

 Frigidaire 50 Pint Dehumidifier w/Wifi